 Why did we write this book?
 We'll answer this question with a simple, yet profound, statement: Companies don't make decisions.
 People do.

-This is our mantra.
+And those decisions have never been harder than in recent memory, when marketers had to adjust to a worldwide pandemic that challenged many of the choices they needed to make.
+Professors and students have had to make hard choices, too!
+We all had to adapt to this "strange new world" together.

+But regardless of what changing economic and social conditions may bring, at the end of the day, good marketing is good marketing!
+That's why "real people, real choices" is our mantra.
 Too often students read about what a company did or didn't do.
-We've worked with a lot of marketers and their great brands over the years, but we've never "met" a company.
+We've worked with a lot of marketers and their great brands over the years, but we've never "met" a company (whether in lockdown or not).
 Have you?
-It's not faceless companies, but rather real flesh-and-blood people-people like your students-who agonized over important marketing decisions.
+It's not faceless companies but rather real flesh-and-blood people-people like students and their professors-who agonize over important marketing decisions.

 These managers (hopefully) applied the marketing lessons they learned both while in school and in the trenches to make the best choices they could.
-Our focus on "Real People, Real Choices" adds people (yes, real ones) to the equation that many marketing textbooks neglect.
-The Real People, Real Choices focus is reinforced throughout the book and in MyLab Marketing by:

-- The end-of-chapter cases that require students to evaluate real companies' decisions and make their own recommendations - The fabulous Mini Sims students can access in MyLab Marketing - The decision-making opportunities in the Marketing Metrics activities in MyLab Marketing - The decision-making opportunities in many of the end-of-chapter questions and activities
+Our focus on "real people, real choices" adds people (yes, real ones) to the equation that many marketing textbooks neglect.
+The real people, real choices focus is reinforced throughout the book by the end-of-chapter cases that require students to evaluate real companies' decisions and make their own recommendations and by the decision-making opportunities in many of the end-of-chapter questions and activities.